pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 [Apache Kafka](https://kafka.apache.org/) is an event store and stream-processing platform, used by more than 30% of the Fortune 500 today.
 Using Kafka streams, developers can write modern, event-driven applications for real-time data streaming and processing.
 Kafka is used across many industries, including gaming, financial services, healthcare, retail, automotive, and manufacturing.

-Kafka Clusters were created to allow scalable high-throughput Infrastructures to store, analyze, and reprocess streaming data.
+Kafka was created to allow scalable high-throughput applications to store, analyze, and reprocess streaming data.
 However, managing Kafka clusters can require significant operational expertise, leading many organizations to look for a managed solution.

 ### What is Confluent Cloud?